isomerpages/gb-assist/pages/solutionrepo/solution1509.md

 ### Description

-SGDATAPOS is designed with simplest interface, yet powerful functions to ease operations.
-Backed with cloud back office, POS configuration such as menu, inventory or promotions & real time sales report are accessible everywhere with internet connection.
-SGDATAPOS is easily integrate to our other add-on modules such as CRM, e-commerce, kitchen display system & mobile ordering system.
-Alternatively, SGDATAPOS can integrate with third party system such as e-commerce, accounting software, ERP.
+SGDATAPOS is designed with simplest interface, yet powerful functions to ease operations.Backed with cloud back office, POS configuration such as menu, inventory or promotions & real time sales report are accessible everywhere with internet connection.SGDATAPOS is easily integrate to our other add-on modules such as CRM, e-commerce, kitchen display system & mobile ordering system.Alternatively, SGDATAPOS can integrate with third party system such as e-commerce, accounting software, ERP.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_SGDataHub_Annex_3_CR_wef_29_October_2020_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria